COMPETITIVE GOVERNANCE

 The Media and Communications Sector is established.

-The purpose of the Media and Communications Sector is to regulate media and communications.
+The purpose of the Media and Communications Sector is to regulate the media and communications.

-The freedom of speech and the freedom of the press is a civil liberty and must not be infringed.
+The freedoms of speech and of the press are civil liberties and must not be infringed.

 Sector 30.
 Land and Water